Man clings to moving SUV in rage episode caught on video

 Kamrowski told WBZ-TV he was trying to keep Fitzgerald from leaving the scene.

-It's unclear whether either man has a lawyer to speak for the.
+It's unclear whether either man has a lawyer to speak for them.
 Neither was injured.